intelliot/x-address-proposal/README.md

 In the proposed format, the following values are concatenated together:

 1. An initial character indicating the network ID.
-2. A base58-encoded checksum, calculated in a very similar manner to a classic address's checksum.
+2. A base58-encoded value containing an optional expiration timestamp and a checksum.
 3. A delimiter, chosen to be '0'.
 4. A tag.
 5. A classic address.